Nobel-Justin/Oviz-Bio-demo/SV_Read_Support/markdown/SV_Read_Support-Manual.markdown

 # Introduction
+We implement the "SV: Reads Support" to display how sequencing reads support the connection of two segments in SV cases.
+Concatenated SV junction sequence is horizontally shown in the middle of page with two types of split supporting reads aligning to it base by base.
+Genes and transcripts that locate in the 5-prime and 3-prime SV segments are shown at the page top and bottom respectively.
+Area of supporting reads supports zooming in to check the details, such as base quality and alignment mismatch.
+This visualization greatly helps users determine the credibility of SV cases.
-xxx.
-To visualize data, upload a **TXT** file in the *required* format, and then use sidebar options to adjust xxx.
+To visualize data, upload a **TXT** file in the *required* format, and then use sidebar options to adjust SV event and read to display.

 # SV:Read Support Data (TXT file)
 The uploaded **TXT** file must match the *required* format.
 Several demo files from **References** are provided in <a href="https://github.com/Nobel-Justin/BTDraw/tree/master/SV_Read_Support/demo_data" target="_blank">BTDraw</a> GitHub project.